William Richard Lethaby

 Director of Central School of Arts and Crafts

 Listed as a joint Director of the school.
 Listed as Principal in the prospectuses from 1902 to 1910.
-Note that there are no avaliable prospectuses for 1910-1911, and that no Principal is listed in the 1911-1912 prospectus.
+Note that there are no available prospectuses for 1910-1911, and that no Principal is listed in the 1911-1912 prospectus.
+Fiona MacCarthy [ODNB, 2004, 2008] states that Lethaby resigned from his position at Central in 1911.

 Engaged by Technical Education Board of the London County Council